-Papillary describes cells that are sticking together to create long finger-like projections of tissue.
+Papillary is a word pathologists use to describe cells that are sticking together to create long finger-like projections of tissue.
 The cells are seen on the outside surface of the tissue while small blood vessels are seen on the inside.

 The word micropapillary is used similarly to describe very small projections.